-In 2015, the Queensland Symphony Orchestra played Beaugeais’ Manifesto pour la Paix in a composer workshop – a significant piece dedicated to the victims of the Paris attacks, in a composer workshop.
+In 2015, the Queensland Symphony Orchestra played Beaugeais’ Manifesto pour la Paix in a composer workshop – a significant piece dedicated to the victims of the Paris terrorist attacks and the victims of the Syrian war.
 First Light at Uluru for saxophone orchestra received world premiere performances by the QLD Conservatorium saxophone orchestra at the XVII World Saxophone Congress in Strasbourg, the Selmer Saxophone Showrooms in Paris, and in a joint concert with the Royal Northern College of Music Saxophone Orchestra in England.
 Beaugeais also gave a lecture on her research about gesture in reference to her new saxophone concerto, Terra Obscura at Cité de la Musique et de la Danse, Strasbourg Conservatoire.
 She was invited to join a panel of esteemed composers and performers, including the legendary Jean-Marie Londeix, to discuss the future of new saxophone music.
 The Sydney premiere of First Light at Uluru was performed by the Sydney Conservatorium Saxophone Orchestra on 14 October 2015, as part of the 2015 Con Centenary lunchbreak concerts, at the Verbrugghen Hall, Sydney Conservatorium of Music.

 In 2014, Beaugeais composed a new saxophone concerto, Terra Obscura for solo saxophone and chamber orchestra, as part of the Sydney Conservatorium Centenary Commissioning Project.
 She performed it herself on soprano and alto saxophone with the Sydney Conservatorium Modern Music Ensemble.
 It was broadcast on ABC Classic FM on the 4th of October, 2014.

 Beaugeais has performed solo recitals featuring her own compositions at the Selmer Saxophone Showrooms in Paris, World Saxophone Congress in Scotland, and her music has been featured at the 2011 and 2013 Zagreb Biennale events in Croatia.
 She has performed with the Sydney Symphony Orchestra as a casual player and in a number of solo recitals featuring her own compositions at international new music festivals, and on ABC Classic FM & 2MBS-FM.